TobikoData/sqlmesh/docs/concepts/models/model_kinds.md

 Therefore you can use these models to not only tell you what the latest value is for a given record but also what the values were anytime in the past.
 Note that maintaining this history does come at a cost of increased storage and compute and this may not be a good fit for sources that change frequently since the history could get very large.

+**Note**: Partial data [restatement](../plans.md#restatement-plans) is not supported for this model kind, which means that the entire table will be recreated from scratch if restated.
+This may lead to data loss, which is why data restatement is disabled for models of this kind by default.

 There are two ways to tracking changes: By Time (Recommended) or By Column.

 ### SCD Type 2 By Time (Recommended)